New Progressive Party (Puerto Rico): 2016 election

 On November 8, 2016, the NPP's gubernatorial candidate Ricardo Rosselló beat the PDP's candidate, former Secretary of State David Bernier, to become the Governor of Puerto Rico.
 In the same election, Jenniffer González became the new, and first female, Resident Commissioner of Puerto Rico.
 The New Progressive Party became the majority in the Legislative Assembly by winning 21 seats of the Senate and 34 seats of the House of Representatives.
 However, the PDP retained a majority of the mayoralty races in the island, with a total of 45 out of 78 municipalities.
 The New Progressive Party (PNP) won a total of 33.

 2020s

 2020 election

+On September 24, 2020, Jorge Báez Pagán became the first openly gay member of the House of Representatives in the island's history.
 In January 2021, the new delegation of 21 PNP elected officials pledged to not increase taxes citing an unemployment rate of 14% in Puerto Rico.
 Instead governor Pierluisi opted for cuts in pensions to balance the budget, which was received with protests from 18 unions in Puerto Rico.
 The protestors rather favoured Bill 120, proposed by PNP representative Lourdes Ramos, to guarantee a "dignified retirement".

+2024 election

+In the 2024 Puerto Rico gubernatorial election, the party's candidate Jenniffer González-Colón was elected Governor.
+The party campaigned for statehood in the 2024 Puerto Rican status referendum.